Polo pony

-A polo pony is the term used for a horse used in the game of polo.
+A polo pony is a horse used in the game of polo.
 They may be of any breed or combination of breeds, though many have a significant amount of Thoroughbred breeding.
 They are called "ponies", but that is a reference to their agile type rather than their size; almost all are horse-sized.
 They require considerable training and ongoing conditioning, and because each rider requires at least two horses in a single match, this can be a considerable expense.
 When playing, polo ponies have their manes roached and tails braided so that there is no danger of being tangled in the mallet.